 Uber goes above and beyond the requirements of traditional operators

-- Every driver we partner with has a Professional Driver’s Permit (PDP), as do traditional transport operators.
+- Every driver we partner with has a Professional Driver’s Permit (PrDP), as do traditional transport operators.

-- In addition to this PDP, Uber requires all drivers to go through third party criminal background screening, exceeding the requirements of other transport operators.
+- In addition to this PrDP, Uber requires all drivers to go through third party criminal background screening, exceeding the requirements of other transport operators.

-- Up to 20% of drivers that applied to partner with Uber, who have passed the PDP check, did not pass our secondary screening.
+- Up to 15% of drivers that applied to partner with Uber whom are in possession of a PrDP and state instituted background check, who have passed the PrDP check, did not pass our secondary screening.

 We are committed to working with the city on a clear route to licensing

-In the meantime, we will continue to stand by and support our riders and partner drivers across South Africa
+In the meantime, we will continue to stand by and support our riders and partner drivers in Durban

 Team Uber Durban

 Show your support and spread the #UberDurbanLove

 We are excited to surpass the 100th city mark by welcoming two Brazilian cities, Rio de Janeiro and Belo Horizonte, to the UberEATS family.
 From Atlanta to Warsaw, people have truly embraced this easy and reliable way to discover the food they love at the push of a button.
 Whether that’s an Indian inspired samosa, a good old-fashioned American burger or Vietnamese pho, people in 27 countries are using UberEATS to get a taste of the world’s flavors at the push of a button.